ASUS Battery Information Center

 - ASUS will replace a new battery under the following conditions: (a) The battery does not charge; (b) The notebook is not able to detect the battery; (c) The system repeatedly prompts or warns the user to replace the battery; (d) Battery Charge Indicator blinks abnormally.

 - Normal drop in battery capacity over time due to usage.

 - The product has been tampered, repaired, and/or modified by non- authorized personnel.

-- Failure to provide proof of purchase or the warranty seal has been broken or altered.
+- Failure to provide laptop proof of purchase or the warranty seal of the laptop has been broken or altered.
 To avail of the limited warranty, please keep your proof of purchase and do not remove the warranty seal on the product.

 - Electronic components display rust or signs of oxidation due to exposure to moisture or internal leakage.